 Best aircraft model brands for your money

 Depending on how detail oriented you are, different brands might appeal to you.
-I have seen a lot aircraft and aircraft pictures in my life, and as a result i will notice any small shape discrepency and it will bother me.
 If you’re into exact scale replicas, then the best brands for you will be Gemini Jets, JC Wings, Phoenix Models, Inflight200 or Aeroclassics.
 Here’s how they stack up:

 Gemini Jets is probably best known for their 1/200 models, as they have a good eye for the scale look and being an established brand, they offer top quality.
 They also have a large 1/400 scale lineup.
 Their 1/400 models go for around 35$ for narrow bodies and 40-50$ or widebodies.
 You can expect new releases every month, you can find the newly released and upcoming models on their webiste.